Iran says saboteurs cut power to nuclear plant

 EU foreign policy chief Catherine Ashton is due to meet Iran’s chief nuclear negotiator on Tuesday on behalf of six major powers, and IAEA head Yukiya Amano said on Monday that his agency would hold more talks with Iran about inspections aimed at allaying Western concerns.

-Abbasi-Davani, himself wounded in an attack in Tehran two years ago, made clear his view that sabotage would not slow Iran’s nuclear program, which it says is purely peaceful.
+Abbasi-Davani, himself wounded in an attack in Tehran two years ago, made clear his view that sabotage would not slow Iran’s nuclear programme, which it says is purely peaceful.

 Israel, believed to be the Middle East’s only nuclear-armed state, sees Iran’s atomic work as a threat to its existence and has been suggesting it could launch an attack on Iran to prevent it reaching nuclear weapons capability.